nim-lang/website/jekyll/_posts/2021-10-18-version-160-released.md

 supposedly led to antivirus vendors falsely tagging **all** software written in Nim as a potential threat, including nim compiler, package manager and so on (core Nim tooling is written entirely in nim).
-This has been an ongoing issue ever since - if you have any issues related to this, please report nim compiler and associated tooling as false detection to the respective antivirus vendors.
+This has been an ongoing issue ever since - if you have any issues related to this, please report Nim compiler and associated tooling as false detection to the respective antivirus vendors.

 ## Existing users